SAMTOMINDUSTRYS/stex2-blog/README.md

 In a rare week off a few months ago, I felt inspired to adventure on some personal improvement and bought a bunch of books.
 I've been eager to apply the things I have been reading about from *Clean Architecture*, *Architecture Patterns with Python* (aka.
 "Cosmic Python") and most recently, the "big boy"; *Designing Data-Intensive Applications*.

 Turns out our five year old idea for establishing the *Sam and Tom Stock Exchange* seemed a good fit.
-It was likely going to need some real domain modelling and research (because neither of us are users of such a system and not at all familiar with finance technology) and it would likely lend well to a service-orientated architecture, which is something I would like to try out.
-Most interestingly, by definition a stock exchange is a data intensive system, and would throw up some challenges for ensuring transactions are robust, services can scale, and are resilient to whatever we decide to throw at it.
+We're likely going to need some real domain modelling and research (because neither of us are users of such a system and not at all familiar with finance technology) and we think the idea will lend well to a service-orientated architecture, which is something I would like to try out.
+Most interestingly, by definition a stock exchange is a data intensive system, and will throw up some challenges for ensuring transactions are robust, services can scale, and are resilient to whatever we decide to throw at it.

 Tom and I thought it would be good to kick off a development log.
 We'll see if that turns out to be true.